 First Sensor acquired all shares in the Sensortechnics Group in fiscal year 2011.
 This acquisition resulted in goodwill of €26,390 thousand.
-In accordance with IAS 36, the Sensortechnics Group goodwill was tested for potential impairment as at December 31, 2017 on the basis following assumptions:
+In accordance with IAS 36, the Sensortechnics Group goodwill was tested for potential impairment as at December 31, 2017 on the basis As in the previous year, the impairment test did of the value in use taking into account the following assumptions:

-- 2017 to 2020.

-- les for 2021 (terminal value).

-- The discount factor based on the WACC method will be 7.63% after tax (previous year: 10.74%).
+- assumptions relating to forecasts for the deter- Sales are expected to increase slightly from 2017 to 2020. - A growth rate of 1% in the projection variables for 2021 (terminal value). - The discount factor based on the WACC method will be 7.63% after tax (previous year: 7.35%) and 11.15% before tax (previous year: 10.74%).